Disease Guide ·Ear Infections ·2026

 Parasite vs Illness Classification

-Some policies classify ear mite treatment under parasite coverage rather than illness.
-Check whether your plan covers parasitic infections the same way it covers bacterial or yeast infections.
-Some basic plans exclude parasite treatment entirely.
+Some policies classify ear mites under parasite coverage, not illness.
+Check if parasitic infections are covered like bacterial/yeast infections.
+Some basic plans exclude parasites entirely.

 🇺🇸 US Pet Insurance Guide